xizhang77/MachineLearning/Regression/Regression.md

 ----
 ### Linear Regression
-Below is a brief summary for linear regression.
+Below is a brief summary of Linear Regression.
 For more details, please check:
 * [Linear Regression - Wikipedia](https://en.wikipedia.org/wiki/Linear_regression)
 * [Linear Regression Implementation - GeeksforGeeks](https://www.geeksforgeeks.org/linear-regression-python-implementation/)

+Linear Regression might be the most popular statistical models in regression analysis.
+It allows us to learn a function which can represent the relationship between some data points _x_ and corresponding _y_.
+Such function/relationship is also called hypothesis.

+h(x) = W * x + b

+where _W_ is the parameter of weights (vector) and _b_ is the parameter of bias (scalar).

 ### Logistic Regression